codesport/zkSNARKs-writeups/week1-solutions.md

 `snarkjs zkey contribute Multiplier3/circuit_0000.zkey Multiplier3/circuit_final.zkey --name="1st Contributor Name" -v -e="random text"`

-##  Part 2 Q4, 2 (2.4.1) What are the practical differences between Groth16 and PLONK?
+##  2.4.1 What are the practical differences between Groth16 and PLONK?

 For the same Multiplier3.circom file, the resulting solidity contract for PLONK was 24kb vs 12 kb for Groth16.
-A smaller solidity contract should result in lower gas fees.
+Keeping all other variables constant, a smaller solidity contract should result in lower gas fees.

-Additionally, in terms of compile time, a manual stopwatch observation showed PLONK to be 1.9 seconds faster than Groth16 (3.7 seconds for PLONK vs 5.6 for Groth16).
+Additionally, in terms of **compile time**, a manual stopwatch observation showed PLONK to be 1.9 seconds faster than Groth16 (3.7 seconds for PLONK vs 5.6 for Groth16).

-However, unit test from of the same contract showed Groth16 to be faster for truthy testing by 329 ms (1164 ms for Groth16 vs 1493 ms for PLONK)
+However, unit test from of the same contract showed Groth16 to be faster for truthy testing (verifying the proof) by 329 ms (1164 ms for Groth16 vs 1493 ms for PLONK)

 ## 2.5.3  Screenshot of all the tests (for HelloWorld, Multiplier3 with Groth16, and Multiplier3 with PLONK)